Overview and recommendations for KEXTs

 Kernel extensions sometimes referred to as kexts, enable developers to load code dynamically into the macOS kernel.
 This provides access to internal kernel interfaces, allowing complex apps to function properly.
 Examples of such apps include virtualization applications and hypervisors such as Parallels or VMware Fusion.

 What Is a System Extension?

-System extensions are modern replacements of kernel extensions in macOS Catalina.
+System extensions are modern replacements of kernel extensions since macOS Catalina.
 With system extensions, Apple provides new frameworks for developers to perform tasks previously reserved for kernel extensions.
 The primary new benefit of system extensions is that they run in the user space rather than in the kernel space; by running in the user space, system extensions cannot compromise the built-in security or stability of macOS.

-Although kernel extensions do still work in macOS Catalina, Apple has deprecated the use of certain types of kexts and developers should work to move their kexts to system extensions as equivalent system extension frameworks become available.
+Although kernel extensions do still work in macOS Catalina and beyond, Apple has deprecated the use of certain types of kexts and developers should work to move their kexts to system extensions as equivalent system extension frameworks become available.
 Currently, there are three new system extension frameworks available to replace kexts.
 Kexts that operate outside of these new frameworks (such as virtualization software like VMware Fusion) must continue to use kexts until Apple offers equivalent system extension frameworks.

 - DriverKit: Use the new DriverKit framework to create drivers for USB, Serial, NIC, and HID devices that users can install on macOS Catalina.
 Learn more about DriverKit.